SCPNAS/SC-SIR-Data/README.md

 + Dataset: including albemarle, charlotte, clarke, hanover, highland, prince edward counties data used in our experiments

 + Model: implementation of our SC-SIR model

+### Requirements
+Python 3.10.5, Networkx 2.8.4, Numpy 1.22.4

+Please cite our work if you find useful.